Hi everybody, welcome to Kurtz Christmas Trees! If you are a long time customer, welcome

 questions at all, please feel free to send us an e-mail, or call us.
 We’d be happy to answer any of

 your questions.
 Merry Christmas everybody!

-Jim Sr. with his prize-winning tree at last year's State Fair in Columbus.
+Jim Sr. with his prize-winning tree a few years ago at the State Fair in Columbus.